-McConnell: GOP virus aid for schools, others out next week
+McConnell: GOP virus proposal for schools, others out soon

-WASHINGTON (AP) — Senate Majority Leader Mitch McConnell said Tuesday he’ll begin to roll out details of the new COVID-19 relief package to senators next week and suggested it will include new funding for school reopenings, some unemployment benefits and money for health care providers.
+WASHINGTON (AP) — Senate Majority Leader Mitch McConnell said Tuesday he’ll begin to roll out details of the new COVID-19 relief package to senators as soon as next week and suggested it will include new funding for school reopenings, some unemployment benefits and money for health care providers.

 Expected to hit $1 trillion, the emerging Republican package shows shifting priorities as the pandemic crisis deepens nationwide.
 Once reluctant to approve more aid, Republicans and the White House now say more is needed.